Ryan Air Services Flight 103: Accident

-At 5:42 pm local time, the aircraft took off fully loaded, with 19 passengers on board and 651 kg of cargo, from runway 07 at Kodiak Airport.
-The aircraft had difficulties to become airborne, and had to accelerate to 15 knots over V1 speed to lift off from the runway.
-The cruise went uneventful.
+At 5:42 pm local time, the aircraft took off fully loaded, with 19 passengers on board and 651 kg (1435 lb) of cargo, from runway 07 at Kodiak Airport.
+The aircraft had difficulties becoming airborne, and had to accelerate to 15 knots over V1 speed to lift off from the runway.
+The cruise went uneventfully.
 At 6:19 pm local time, Flight 103 was cleared to land following a DME approach, after a preceding plane cancelled an instrument approach.
 At 6:25 pm, the Homer Airport tower received a distress signal from the aircraft.
-Witnesses on the ground reported that Flight 103 was not in normal conditions during the approach.
-When the plane was about 24 meters from the runway, its wings rolled back and forth, and the aircraft started to fall steeply towards the ground.
-Flight 103 impacted terrain in a flat attitude, struck an airport perimeter fence, slid on its belly for a few meters, and then stopped.
-Initially of the 21 people on board, the captain and 13 passengers were killed, but the first officer and a passenger died while being transported to the hospitals, while two other passengers died the next day at Anchorage.
-In the end, three passengers survived.
-The cause of all the fatalities were the blunt forces of the impact.
+Witnesses on the ground reported that Flight 103's approach did not appear to be normal.
+When the plane was about 24 meters (25 yards) from the runway, its wings rolled back and forth, and the aircraft started to fall steeply towards the ground.
+Flight 103 impacted terrain in a flat attitude, struck an airport perimeter fence, slid on its belly for a few meters (yards), and then stopped.
+Initially, the captain and 13 passengers were killed.
+The first officer and a passenger died while being transported to the hospitals, two other passengers died the next day in Anchorage.
+In the end, only three passengers of the 21 aboard survived.
+All fatalities were due to the blunt force of the impact.

 Investigation

-The National Transportation Safety Board (NTSB) investigators found out that the plane was over-loaded with 30 kg more than requested by the crew.
-The extension of the flaps while preparing for landing caused a loss of control, due to the fact that the center of gravity was displaced in a very aft position; icing conditions were present, but they did not caused the stall but only accelerated it.
-The final report stated that the cause of the crash was an improper loading, caused by the failure of the crew in supervising it, that caused a loss of control in a landing configuration.
+The National Transportation Safety Board (NTSB) investigators found out that the plane was overweight by 30kg (66 lb) more than requested by the crew.
+During the landing approach, flap extension caused a loss of control by causing the aircraft's center of gravity to become displaced far aft.
+Icing conditions were present, and according to the NTSB may have contributed to an accelerated stall.
+The final report stated that the cause of the crash was improper loading, caused by the failure of the crew supervising it, which caused a loss of control in a landing configuration.
 Recommendations made by the NTSB were all regarding the internal configuration of the aircraft, which contributed in great part to the fatalities.